Camomile2552/datathon-predictive-model/README.md

 # Lead Scoring Prediction Model

-This project builds a predictive model to estimate the probability of a client purchasing real estate based on behavioral, demographic, and funnel data (Data was provided by BI Group).
+This project builds a predictive model to estimate the probability of a client purchasing real estate based on behavioral, demographic, and funnel data.
 It was ranked **8th out of 31 participants** in a lead scoring challenge.

 ## Dataset Description
 - **4,608 leads** (potential customers)